jerger1470/homework3/README.md

 third push- fixed javascript. realized my script wasnt beening called because it was in the header. also realized i was trying to call the wrong variable, mistake was i was calling a perameter not the actually variable.

 fourth push- added function for clipboard, alerts browser that the password is copied

+fifth push - removed console log, trying to figure out why the copy clipboard works locally, not on github